Digital Forensics

 Cyber Professional in Practice

-Consolidate employability and professional practices in cyber security and computing professionals and enhance graduate attributes in alignment with the 2030 strategy.
-Develop critical awareness and demonstrate knowledge of workplace conduct, equality and diversity legislation and practices.
+Develop critical awareness and demonstrate knowledge of workplace conduct, equality, and diversity legislation and practices.

 Cyber Dissertation Project

-To provide students with an opportunity to research, design, develop and evaluate a solution to a problem identified within the pertinent specialised programme of study.
+Your opportunity to research, design, develop, and evaluate a solution to a problem identified within the specialised programme of study.

 ENTRY REQUIREMENTS